 Passwords should have at least 8 characters (longer is better) using upper and lower case letters as well as numbers and special characters.
 It should be easy to remember but hard to guess.
 Do not use family member names, your birthday, street numbers, Social Security Numbers or Mother's maiden name..
 Use a favorite saying, random words, or a line from a book.
 Use a different password for each website or application.
 You can use one base password and add different elements to it for different applications or websites.
 You can use a password manager which stores all of your passwords and allows you to use one master password to access all of your passwords.
 There are free and paid versions of password managers.
 The free versions are okay if you only have one device.
 Paid versions, such as Last Pass or Dash Lane, costing around $40 a year, allow sharing across devices.
 To keep your computer safe change your passwords every 90 days.

 MALWARE - Any malicious software used to disrupt computer operation, gather sensitive information or gain access to private computer systems.
 Examples are Trojans, Viruses, Worms, Ransomware, Spyware, Adware and Scareware.
-You may have malware on your computer if
+You could have malware on your computer if

 - Some software doesn't work as expected